Dr. Oliver Gunson

 Alison enjoys all forms of General Practice.
 She has a particular interest in Paediatric Medicine and Allergic Medicine, encompassing all forms of allergic illness including food allergy and intolerances.

 Alison has completed a Graduate Certificate in Allergic Diseases through the University of Western Sydney.
 She works closely with the allergy specialists in Brisbane and the Gold Coast.

 Alison has two daughters, Madeline and Georgina.
 She enjoys walking, gardening and music.

-Casey studied medicine at the University of Queensland qualifying in 2013 with a Bachelor of Medicine and Surgery (MBBS) and a Bachelor of Science.
+Dion studied medicine at the Deakin University qualifying in 2015 with a Bachelor of Medicine and Surgery (MBBS).

-Casey is currently a GP registrar in her second year.
-She is interested in all aspects of general practice.
+Dion is currently a GP registrar in his second year.
+He is interested in all aspects of general practice.